cython/cython/README.txt

 LICENSE:

 The original Pyrex program was licensed "free of restrictions" (see below).
-Cython itself is licensed under the
+Cython itself is licensed under the permissive

    Apache License